-[To be filled-in by y the MTech(Research a) Scholar]
+[To be filled-in by the MTech(Research) Scholar]

-Name of the Scholar: Regist ration No. :
+Name of the Scholar: Registration on No. :

 Department: Date of Joining:

 Name of Research Guide(s):

 Currently specified last date:

-Reasons for requesting the extension of Registration:
+Reasons for requesting the extension of of Registration:

-Declaration: I agree to pay the applicable (semester fees as applicable) itute Rules -
+Declaration: I agree to pay the applications (semester fees as applications) e Rules -

 Signature of the Scholar, with Date:

-[Comments by the Resear rch Guide, who is the Chairperson of RPAC]
+[Comments by the Rese Comments: earch Guide, who is the Cha iirperson of RPAC]

-Name(s) and Signature(s) with Date
+Name(s) and Signature(s) with Da ite

-[Recon mmendation by the DF PGC
+[Rec ommendation by the DPGC

-Recommended / not-Recommended fo or extension of registra tion.
+Recommended / not-Recommended for extension of registration.

 Secretary-DPGC Date Chairman-DPGC

-[V /erification of Records]
+[Verification of Records]

-The Records we ere verified and found to be in order.
+The Records v were verified and found to be in order.

 Supdt.
 (Academic Section) Asst.
 Registrar (Academic)

-- [Approval]
+[Approval]

-Extension is (1) not granted (reason: (2) granted and the extended ed last date is)
+Extension is (1) not granted (reason:)

+(2) granted and the exten ded last date is

 Dean (Academic)